Analytic thermal bootstrap meets holography: Abstract

 \section{Abstract}

-We compute thermal holographic correlators by combining their analytic structure with the Kubo--Martin--Schwinger (KMS) condition and a finite set of multi-stress tensor OPE coefficients determined from the dual AdS description.
+We compute thermal holographic correlators by combining their analytic structure with the Kubo--Martin--Schwinger (KMS) condition and multi-stress tensor OPE coefficients determined from the dual AdS description.
 We focus on two-point functions of identical scalar operators with integer conformal dimensions at zero spatial separation.
-For correlators holographically dual to black brane backgrounds, we show that our results satisfy all relevant consistency conditions and agree with numerical solutions of the bulk wave equation.
-We further demonstrate that the expansion in generalized free field correlators proposed in~\cite{Barrat:2025nvu} admits a natural interpretation in terms of Witten diagrams.
-Finally, we extend our analysis to spherically symmetric black hole backgrounds and show that higher-curvature corrections can be incorporated within the same framework.
+In the black brane background, we show explicitly that holographic two-point functions split into three contributions: a principal one, computed exactly, plus regularized and arcs contributions, both approximated through the use of OPE coefficients asymptotics.
+For $\Delta_\phi=3$, we show that the principal contribution agree with good approximation with the numerical solution of the bulk wave equation.
+Moreover, we demonstrate that the expansion in generalized free field correlators proposed in~\cite{Barrat:2025nvu} admits a natural interpretation in terms of Witten diagrams.
+Finally, we initiate the study of thermal correlators in the spherically symmetric black hole background, computing their principal contributions.